stonepi/stonepi.github.io/index.md

 #### For more detailed updates, see blogs.

+- **Nov 5 - Nov 11:** Visit Shanghai University, Shanghai Jiaotong University, Tongji University, and give seminars.
+- **Nov 3 - Nov 5:** Attend the Huan-wu Peng Symposium on Frontiers of Theoretical Physics, and give a talk.
 - **Oct 31 - Nov 3:** Professor Teruaki Suyama visits our group in ITP-CAS.
 He gave a talk: *Kramers-Kronig relation in gravitational lensing*.
 - **Oct 26 - Oct 30, 2023:** Attend the 2023 Chongqing Symposium on Gravity and Cosmology.
 Give an invited talk.
 - **Oct 14 - 15, 2023:** International Mini-workshop on *Gravitational Waves in the Early Universe* was held successfully in ITP-CAS.
 For more information, see the [indico page](https://indico.itp.ac.cn/event/171/).
 The newsletter of this workshop is here.